 Do you have a burning desire to turn fitness into a career?
 Can you see yourself helping others regain their strength after an accident or illness, or improve their overall health and wellness?
 Perhaps there’s a career for you as a physical therapist, occupational therapist, personal or athletic trainer, strength and conditioning coach or exercise physiologist.
-You can get on track for a rewarding future with an Exercise Science degree from Edinboro University.
+You can get on track for a rewarding future with an Exercise Science degree from PennWest Edinboro.

 At Edinboro, you'll thrive in small classes where each professor knows you by name.

 They will serve as your mentors as you develop the knowledge and skills to plan and

 implement exercise and health and wellness programs for a variety of populations,

 including healthy adults and youths, athletes and people with physical limitations.

 You'll not only learn theory, but practical applications as well in our health and fitness computer laboratory and state-of-the-art exercise science laboratory.

 Worksite field experience plus a full semester internship will give you hands-on experience.

 By following our curriculum, you'll graduate more than ready to enter the workforce

 or enhance your career by pursuing a graduate or professional degree.